foundersandcoders/coursebook/src/workshops/react-fetch/index.md

 This tells React "you won't need to re-run this effect, since it doesn't depend on any values that might change and get out of sync".

+{% box "error" %}

+It's really important not to forget this dependency array: if you trigger an infinite fetching loop GitHub might temporarily ban you from their API!

+{% endbox %}

 ### Challenge 1: user profile

 You're going to build a `Profile` component that fetches a user from the GitHub API and renders their name, avatar image and any other details you like.